hslrock/github_guide/Chapter2.md

 Using `git commit`, files are now moved to 'unmodified'.
 We created a snapshot/version These 'unmodified' files can be modified

 Using `git push`, we can upload files from local repository to remote repository.

-Now other people can also edit these files
+We can modify 'debug.py' and make a new file 'debug.html'.
+The status of 'debug.py' is modified and 'debug.html' is untracked.

+Unmodified 'README.md' cannot or does not required to be staged as it is not modified.
+However, other two filed can be staged with `git add` *'README.md' is already on the stage.

+If we `git commit`, the following files are commited/snapshotted and `git push` will add new version/snapshot to the remote repository.